oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

 Our changes (including the creation of the new branch) have now been uploaded to the OCI Code repo.

-  4. Navigate to the `cloud-native-storefront` Code Repository in your project, be sure to select the `my-lab-branch` in the branch selector - your changes are in this banch, not the main branch.
+  4. Navigate to the `cloudnative-helidon-storefront` Code Repository in your project, be sure to select the `my-lab-branch` in the branch selector - your changes are in this branch, not the main branch.

   ![](images/code-repo-select-my-lab-branch.png)